Humulus lupulus aka Hops

 Hops, Bine, Common Hop

-How to care for Hops
+How difficult is it to take care of Hops

 If you're looking for a plant that offers a moderate level of challenge, Hops is a great choice to test your gardening skills.